MicrosoftDocs/Viva/Teams-insights/viva-insights-virtual-commute.md

 ![Book focus time](Images/start-virt-commute.png)

 This causes your virtual commute to start immediately.
-For information about the virtual commute experience, see [Virtual commute steps](#virtual-commute-steps).
+For information about the virtual commute experience, see [virtual commute steps](#virtual-commute-steps).

 Starting a virtual commute this way does not affect the scheduled days and time of day that you set in [Set up virtual commute](#set-up-virtual-commute).